By-Laws of the Michigan Taxidermist Association

 SECTION II.
 MEMBERSHIP RESPONSIBILITIES

-All members are expected to have the applicable permits (licenses) for taxidermy and related fields from the State and Federal authorities.
+All members are expected to have the applicable permits (licenses) for taxidermy and related fields, where required, from the State and Federal authorities.

 SECTION III.
 RIGHTS OF MEMBERS